 Product and Supply

-Our suppliers are based in the US and Canada for the North American business, and in the UK and EU for the UK and Ireland business.
 Therefore, our supply base is essentially domestic, with our suppliers taking care of the importing/manufacture, inventory management and printing capabilities required to ship thousands of orders on a daily basis.

-At the operational level, this means that 4imprint’s goal is to work with suppliers who are diligent in managing their sourcing practices and selecting manufacturing facilities, who commit to ensuring safe working environments where employees are adequately compensated and who are able to develop the necessary manufacturing, design and quality capabilities.
+At the operational level, this means that 4imprint’s goal is to work with tier 1 suppliers who are diligent in managing their sourcing practices and selecting tier 2 manufacturing facilities, who commit to ensuring safe working environments where employees are adequately compensated and who are able to develop the necessary manufacturing, design and quality capabilities.
 These ethical sourcing expectations are communicated and reviewed through our document “4imprint’s Expectations of Supplier Factory & Product Compliance”, signature of which reaffirms the supplier’s commitment to these principles within their own organisation and supply base.
 In addition, 4imprint representatives are actively involved in our US trade association, Promotional Product Association International, in particular with its leadership and training programme in supply chain management.

 Underpinning all of our product supply efforts is our aim to match remarkable customer service with great products that meet functional, environmental and safety standards in each market of distribution.
-Our internal supply chain compliance team works to stay abreast of current and developing standards, as set by the regulatory bodies, and liaises with our supplier partners to manage and validate product testing and other quality assurance procedures.
+Our internal supply chain compliance team works to stay abreast of current and developing standards as set by the regulatory bodies and liaises with our supplier partners to manage and validate product testing and other quality assurance procedures.